The “Flame of Hope”

 - Kevin Arthaud, Bismarck Transition Center

-- Lt.
-Gary Grove, Grand Forks County Sheriff’s Office
+- Chris Smith, Grand Forks County Sheriff’s Office

 - Thomas Horsley, United States CBP